 When browsing through the menu one might get the impression that time stands still in the Czaak kitchen.
 But no, only the clocks tick at

 a slightly more relaxed pace.

-Amongst the traditional dishes of the Viennese cuisine, such as Wiener Schnitzel (veal coated in breadcrumbs), Alt-Wiener Zwiebelrostbraten (sliced sirloin steak served with onion), beef goulash and Hüferlspitz (an especially lean and tender cut of beef) you will also find dishes that Emperor Franz Josef may not have been served: goat cheese baked in herbs, the house Schnitzel or a variation of desserts a la Czaak.
+Amongst the traditional dishes of the Viennese cuisine, such as Wiener Schnitzel (veal coated in breadcrumbs), Alt-Wiener Backhuhn (deep-fried chicken), beef goulash and Schinkenfleckerl (Viennese pasta with ham and onions) you will also find dishes that Emperor Franz Josef may not have been served: goat cheese baked in herbs, the house Schnitzel or a variation of desserts a la Czaak.

 There remains only one thing more to say:

 Enjoy your meal!